spinningtopsofdoom/closure-compiler-demo/meetup/closure/01-closure.md

 # Google Closure Compiler
 ## A Compiler by Google for taking JavaScript source and optimizing it for deployment to the web

+## A Java project Open Sourced on 05 Nov 2009

 !SLIDE